-If you wear your bra multiple times before its washed, your straps could start peeking out the sides of your shirt unless you tighten them.
+If you wear your bra multiple times before it’s washed, your straps could start peeking out the sides of your shirt unless you tighten them.
 Utilize that slider, because your straps don’t have a good excuse to show if they’re just loose!

 Use a Strap Clip to Make a Racerback

 A racerback bra ensures that the straps will go nowhere near the edge of your shoulders.
-It’s a foolproof way to make you worry free about exposed straps.
+It’s a foolproof way to make you worry-free about exposed straps.

+Use it for outfits that desperately need the assurance of no exposed straps.
+Then, remove it to return the bra to its original form.
 If you’re in a pinch and need to create this look on the fly, try using a paperclip to connect your straps!

 Sew on a Bra Strap Holder

 If you’re wearing a shirt or dress with a lower cut back, the strap clip may not work since your bra straps will create an “X” across your upper back.
 Sewing a bra strap holder into your outfit might be your best option!

-Because you’re sewing directly to your garment, this is a more permanent method to making sure your straps are never seen while wearing a specific article of clothing.
+Because you’re sewing directly to your garment, this is a more permanent method of making sure your straps are never seen while wearing a specific article of clothing.